DCotterill/halixia-hugo/content/ma/considering-a-degree-332.md

 layout: static
 ---

-Flexible distance learning with the Open University
+Flexible distance learning with the Open University.

 As experts in distance learning The Open University provides world-leading teaching strategies, meaning you will get a great learning experience that works flexibly for you.